Kachin Independence Army: Communism and foreign aid

-The KIA communicated with neighbouring countries and their insurgent groups, and tried to organise small insurgent groups.
-They acted as a buffer between Phizo Naga, Mizo insurgents and foreign countries, and sent Phizo Naga to foreign countries via Myanmar in return for arms and ammunition.
+The KIA communicated with neighboring countries and their insurgent groups, and tried to organize small insurgent groups.
+They acted as a buffer between Phizo's Naga Army, Mizo insurgents and foreign countries, and sent Phizo Naga to foreign countries via Myanmar in return for arms and ammunition.

 They sent a Mizo insurgent group abroad in March 1973, and signed a contract with local Naga insurgents on 2 June establishing terms for supplying military training and arms.
 The KIA trained 100 Naga insurgents at the India-Myanmar border, south-west of Khar Shay.
 Its headquarters were managed by Zau Seng in Thanwoo, Thailand.

 In Shan State, insurgent groups included Pa Laung and Pao.
-The Pa Laung National League, led by Kham Taung, organised Shwe Pa Laung and Ngwe Pa Laung nationals in the Mone Wee, Nant San and Mong Ngue regions.
+The Pa Laung National League, led by Kham Taung, organized Shwe Pa Laung and Ngwe Pa Laung nationals in the Mone Wee, Nant San and Mong Ngue regions.
 Pa Laung insurgents came under the leadership of Zau Dan in 1972.
 The KIA cooperated with Pa Laung nationals to face the CPB.

 The Shan State Army (SSA) settled in Thailand and developed a movement in Lwe Khay in northern Shan State.
 SSA headquarters was run by Chairman Khun Kyar Nu and secretary Set Say Wai.
-In the Lwe Khay region, it was led by Vice-Chairman Ohn Paung Pon Taing and Chief-of-Staff Sai Hla Aung.
+In the Lwe Khay region, it was led by Vice-chairman Ohn Paung Pon Taing and Chief-of-Staff Sai Hla Aung.
 In March 1973, they removed Maha Daewi Nann Hein Kham as president.
 On 24 May 1973, the SSA joined the Koe Kant insurgent groups Law Sit Han, Maha Sann (from Bain Nginn) and Lai U (from Man Man Sai) in the Man Pa Laung Lwe Khay region.